jimmychu0807/semaphore-msa-modules/README.md

 ## Overview

-This project is a [validator and executor module](https://eips.ethereum.org/EIPS/eip-7579#validators) adheres to [**ERC-7579**](https://eips.ethereum.org/EIPS/eip-7579) standard that uses [Semaphore](https://semaphore.pse.dev/) for proof validation.
-Smart accounts incorporate this validator gains the following benefits:
+This project mainly consists of [a validator and an executor modules](https://eips.ethereum.org/EIPS/eip-7579#validators) adheres to [**ERC-7579**](https://eips.ethereum.org/EIPS/eip-7579) standard that uses [Semaphore](https://semaphore.pse.dev/) for proof validation.
+Smart accounts incorporate these modules gain the following benefits:

 - The smart account behaves like a **M-of-N multi-sig wallet** controlled by members of the [Semaphore group](https://docs.semaphore.pse.dev/guides/groups) of the smart account.
 Proofs sent by the members are used as signatures.